Georges Danton

-Danton's role in the onset of the Revolution has been disputed, especially during the French Third Republic; many historians describe him as "the chief force in the overthrow of the French monarchy and the establishment of the First French Republic".
+Danton's role in the onset of the Revolution has been disputed, especially during the era of the Third Republic (1870–1940); many historians describe him as "the chief force in the overthrow of the French monarchy and the establishment of the First Republic".

 Early life

-Danton was born in Arcis-sur-Aube (Champagne in northeastern France) to Jacques Danton, a respectable, but not wealthy lawyer, and Mary Camus.
-As a baby, he was attacked by a bull and run over by pigs, which, along with smallpox, resulted in the disfigurement and scarring of his face.
-He initially attended the school in Sézanne, and at the age of thirteen he left his parents' home to enter the seminary in Troyes.
-While attending school in Troyes, his classmate and friend Jules-François Paré was to have his hands rapped as punishment, but Danton defended his friend and spoke out against corporal punishment in class.
+Danton was born in Arcis-sur-Aube (Champagne in northeastern France) to Jacques Danton, a respectable, but not wealthy lawyer, and Madeleine Camus.
+As a baby, he was attacked by a bull and a few years later, came down with a bout of smallpox which resulted in the disfigurement and scarring of his face.
+He initially attended the school in Sézanne, but at the age of thirteen he left his parents' home to enter the seminary in Troyes before making a transition to a boarding school in the same area.
+While attending school, his classmate and friend Jules-François Paré was to have his hands rapped as punishment, but Danton defended his friend and spoke out against corporal punishment in class.
 Danton spoke so persuasively that the head of the school decided to ban the practice.
-In 1780, he settled in Paris, where he became a clerk.
-In 1784, he started studying law, and in 1787 he became a member of the Conseil du Roi.
-He married Antoinette Gabrielle Charpentier (c.
-1762 – 10 February 1793) on 14 June 1787 at the church of Saint-Germain-l'Auxerrois.
+In 1780, he settled in Paris, where he became a clerk under the Barrister Maître Vinot.
+In 1783, he passed the Barrister examination in Reims, and in 1787 he became a member of the Conseil du Roi.
+He began to frequent a cafe known as the Parnasse, which is where he met Antoinette Gabrielle Charpentier, whom he would marry on 14 June 1787 at the church of Saint-Germain-l'Auxerrois.
 The couple lived in a six-room apartment in the heart of the Left Bank (near the Café Procope), and had three sons: